top of page

 Highlights

-Spending 2 nights in actual Everest Base Camp sleeping in tents on the glacier
+Spending 2 nights in actual Everest Base Camp sleeping in tents on the glacier (April/May climbing season only)

 Meeting Everest climbers, exploring the Khumbu Icefall and visiting the Everest Rescue facility